How to Start Planning a Group Trip (and Actually Make It Happen)

 Someone throws out “we should go away together!”

-Life gets busy, the chat goes quiet, and the trip never quite makes it out of the idea stage.
+Life gets busy, no one quite takes the lead, and the trip never really gets past the idea stage.

-Before you go too far, get a feel for who’s actually keen to commit.
+Before anything else, get a feel for who’s genuinely keen.

 There’s always a difference between:

-A quick message like “If we were to lock something in, who would seriously be keen?” helps shift the tone from casual chat to real planning.
+A simple message like “If we were to lock something in, who would seriously be keen?” helps shift things from casual chat to real planning.

 2. Get clear on the kind of trip this is

-Before you get too far into destinations, it’s worth gently clarifying the type of trip.
+Before diving into destinations, it’s worth gently clarifying the type of trip.

 One of the biggest (and often unspoken) questions is: